 Need breakfast in a hurry?
-These cheese and sausage biscuits are a grab ‘n go favorite!
+These cheesy sausage biscuits are a grab ‘n go favorite!

-Happy weekend, my lovelies!
+Happy weekend, gang!
 I hope this post finds you sitting in your happy place doing something you absolutely love to be doing.
 If you’re not there yet, get comfy and start.
 Life’s too short to be doing anything less than that!

 THIS week, I’m gonna highlight my very favorite baking pan.
 Take a look at what it helped me to create!

 There’s really not much to complain about where this pan is concerned.
-Except maybe for the fact that the 12 wells could be just a LITTLE bit deeper.
-They’re not as deep as a cupcake well…they’re about three-fourths of the depth of a standard size cupcake.
+Except maybe for the fact that the 12 wells could be just a tiny bit deeper.
+They’re not as deep as the wells of a cupcake pan…they’re about three-fourths of the depth of a standard size cupcake.

 I’ve used it for layered recipes without a problem, but it makes for a tight squeeze when you’re trying to stuff Snickers bars between layers of cookie dough.
 Oh, I didn’t mention that recipe, did I?
 It’s coming!
 Make this recipe for cheese and sausage biscuits first and let me know what you think.
 It doesn’t get much easier peasier than 3 ingredients and 12 minutes in the oven!
 Oh, and if you don’t want to use canned refrigerated biscuit dough, use my recipe for homemade Bisquick!